The Subtle but Powerful Significance Behind the Titles Duke and Duchess of Sussex

 These titles were the most logical choices for Prince Harry and Meghan Markle to receive, but they carry a deeper meaning that could predict how the couple will use their new roles to instill change.

-It’s official: Prince Harry and Meghan Markle are now the Duke and Duchess of Sussex.
+It’s official: Prince Harry and Meghan Markle’s titles are now the Duke and Duchess of Sussex.
 If you want to get specific, their full titles are His Royal Highness The Duke of Sussex, Earl of Dumbarton, and Baron Kilkeel and Her Royal Highness The Duchess of Sussex.
 Queen Elizabeth II conferred these honors on the couple on their wedding day, May 19, 2018, a date you probably have memorized by now.

 Royal family experts and fans alike correctly speculated that these would be their titles.
 The Queen has traditionally conferred a dukedom to senior male members of the royal family as a wedding gift; that’s why Prince William and Kate Middleton became the Duke and Duchess of Cambridge upon their marriage as well.
-And yet, they have completely different titles when they’re visiting Scotland.

 As for the location, it had to be a dukedom without a scandalous reputation.
 For example, the New Yorker reports that one Duke of Clarence was executed by his brother and another duke of the same title was involved in a gay prostitution ring scandal.
 Needless to say, the titles of Duke and Duchess of Clarence likely weren’t an option.